dotWee/OpenKWSolver/README.md

 Date: 20/03/2015
 > Version v1.6
 <br>+ Preference to enable / disable CaptchaID TextView
-<br>+ Preference for ImageView now updates imminently
+<br>+ Preference for ImageView now updates immediately
 <br>+ Preference to play sound on new Captcha
 <br>+ Disable all buttons if no API-key is set
 <br>+ Skip Captcha as soon as ProgressBar finishes